YvonneChen22/final_project/regression-analysis.md

 | freedom_to_make_life_choices | 0.8686215 | 0.3881809 |  2.237672 | 0.0275070 |
 | perception_of_corruption     | 2.7240472 | 0.3798791 |  7.170826 | 0.0000000 |
 | generosity                   | 1.2352683 | 0.3167298 |  3.900070 | 0.0001763 |

+From 2015 to 2019, in Western European countries, all 6 variables had significant impact on happiness score since their p-value were all smaller than 0.05.
+Among these variables, “perception of corruption” exhibited the largest coefficient and the smallest p-valu indicating that it had the most significant impact on happiness score.